 Amazon offers tablet computer for $50

-Amazon is advertising a $50 tablet computer.
-It is the company's latest attempt to lure consumers who can't afford or don't want the more expensive Internet-connected devices made by Apple and other rivals.
+Amazon is selling a $50 tablet computer.
+It is the company's latest attempt to lure consumers.
+Many cannot afford or do not want the more expensive Internet-connected devices.
+Many are made by Apple and other rivals.

-The 7-inch Fire tablet marks Amazon's most aggressive attempt yet to undercut Apple.
-The latter has been the market leader since its first iPad went on sale five years ago.
-The least expensive iPad Mini, which has an 8-inch screen, sells for $270.
+The 7-inch Fire tablet marks Amazon's strongest attempt yet.
+It is trying to undercut Apple.
+The Apple devices have been the market leader since its first iPad went on sale.
+That was five years ago.
+The least expensive iPad Mini has an 8-inch screen.
+It sells for $270.

-Amazon.com Inc. isn't trying to persuade anyone that its cheap tablet matches the quality of its own sleeker, higher-priced Fire HD alternatives.
+Amazon.com Inc. is not trying to persuade anyone that its cheap tablet matches the quality of its own sleeker, higher-priced Fire HD alternatives.
 Let alone the top-selling iPad line.

 But the Seattle company is counting on the new tablet's low price.
-It could encourage more people to buy a device that will hook them on watching video, reading books, playing games and shopping on a computer that's easy to carry wherever they go.
+It could make more people want to buy a device.
+The tablets might hook them on watching video, reading books, playing games and shopping on a computer.
+Tablets also are small.
+Most are easy to carry.